-Tiered cost-sharing of medical benefits may not be based on the provider group an enrollee selects within an MA plan.
-For example, if an MA plan offers access to two or more physician groups, it may not require different cost-sharing based on the physician group the member selects upon enrollment.
-Basing a plan's cost-sharing on the physician group a member selects has the effect of creating multiple MA plans within one MA plan and, therefore, conflicts with the uniformity of premium and cost-sharing requirement (see 42 CFR § 422.100(d)(2)).
+For example, if an MA plan offers access to two or more physician groups, it may not require that a member receiveselect one of those groups to furnish all needed care during the contract year from a particular provider group.
+Restricting member choice by requiring that all services be furnished by a specific group within the network such selection by members different cost sharing based on the physician group the member selects upon enrollment.
+Basing a plan's cost sharing on the physician group a member selects has the effect of creating multiple MA plans within one MA plan and, therefore, conflicts with the uniformity of premium and cost-sharing requirement (see 42 CFR § 422.100(d)(2)).